-In Step 6 of the submission process, please make suggestions for associate editors in your confidential cover letter to the editor.
+In Step 6 of the submission process, make suggestions for associate editors in your confidential cover letter to the editor.
 Provide brief explanations as well as full names, institutional affiliations, and email addresses.

 Conflicts of Interest